aditygrg2/movie-langchain-agent/README.md

 3. Uses the details of the movie to find the details about the actor
 4. Return the response from finding details.

+The prompts and the code for this are discussed in the file `agent/app.py`

 All these tools are defined in the file `agent/tools.py`

 ### Technologies Used
 1. Backend:
 - Flask: A micro web framework for Python.
+Defined in `agent/flask_app.py`
 - Sockets: For communication between client and server.
 - Gunicorn: A WSGI HTTP server for running Python web applications.
+Configurations defined in `gunicorn_config.py`
 2. Frontend:
 - React
 3. LLM: